lucianotonet/portal.montebelodosul.rs.gov.br/wp-content/plugins/youtube-video-player/readme.txt

 Our WordPress YouTube Embed plugin have a good functionality.
 You can set a lot of parameters for your YouTube player.

+### The Best Offer From WpDevArt

+**You can check the best offer page here - [Best Price](http://wpdevart.com/the-best-offer-from-wpdevart)**

-We also recommend you to take a look for this useful plugins - [WordPress Coming Soon plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Lightbox plugin](https://wordpress.org/plugins/wp-lightbox-2), [WordPress Poll](http://wordpress.org/plugins/polls-widget), [WordPress Countdown](https://wordpress.org/plugins/widget-countdown) .
+We also recommend you to take a look for this useful plugins - [WordPress Coming Soon plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress booking](https://wordpress.org/plugins/booking-calendar), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/), [WordPress Poll](http://wordpress.org/plugins/polls-widget), [WordPress Countdown](https://wordpress.org/plugins/widget-countdown), [Facebook comments WordPress](https://wordpress.org/plugins/comments-from-facebook), [WordPress lightbox plugin](https://wordpress.org/plugins/lightbox-popup) .

 == Installation ==